Samuel Livingston Mather II

-Samuel Livingston Mather (July 13, 1851 – October 18, 1931) was an American industrialist and philanthropist from Cleveland, Ohio.
+Samuel Livingston Mather II (July 13, 1851 – October 18, 1931), often referred to as S. Livingston Mather to distinguish him from his father, was an American industrialist and philanthropist from Cleveland, Ohio.
 He co-founded Pickands Mather and Company, a shipping and iron mining company which dominated these two Great Lakes industries from 1900 to 1960.
 For many years Mather was that city's richest citizen and a major philanthropist, contributing more than US$7 million to community-based organizations in the city.